 Tests for suspected infections (eg, complete blood count [CBC], blood cultures, chest x-ray, urinalysis)

 Evaluation for hypoxia (pulse oximetry or arterial blood gases)

-Measurement of electrolytes, blood urea nitrogen (BUN), creatinine, plasma glucose, and blood levels of any drugs suspected to be having toxic effects
+Measurement of electrolytes, blood urea nitrogen (BUN), creatinine, plasma glucose, and blood levels of any medications suspected to be having toxic effects

 A urine drug screen

-If the diagnosis is unclear, further testing may include liver function tests; measurement of serum calcium and albumin, thyroid-stimulating hormone (TSH), vitamin B12, erythrocyte sedimentation rate (ESR), and antinuclear antibody (ANA); and a test for syphilis (eg, rapid plasma reagin [RPR] or Venereal Disease Research Laboratory [VDRL] test).
+If the diagnosis is unclear, further testing may include liver function tests; measurement of serum calcium and albumin, thyroid-stimulating hormone (TSH), vitamin B12, erythrocyte sedimentation rate (ESR) and/or C-reactive protein (CRP), and antinuclear antibody (ANA); and a test for syphilis (eg, rapid plasma reagin [RPR] or Venereal Disease Research Laboratory [VDRL] test).

 If the diagnosis is still unclear, testing may include cerebrospinal fluid (CSF) analysis (particularly to rule out meningitis, encephalitis, or subarachnoid hemorrhage), measurement of serum ammonia, and testing to check for heavy metals.

 If nonconvulsive seizure activity, including status epilepticus, is suspected (suggested by subtle motor twitches, automatisms, and a fluctuating pattern of bewilderment and drowsiness), electroencephalography (EEG) monitoring should be done.